blithersoup/2048-solver/README.md

-# whats-next-ds
+# 2048-solver

-Illustrations of graph algorithms in C with graphics in Python
+pythonic and cpp implementations of the game 2048, and solver using trees